Korean, Edit

 ② Alternative species concepts

-○ Conventional species concept based on external characteristics
+○ A conventional species concept based on external (morphological) traits

-○ Most commonly used species concept in classification
+○ The most widely used species concept in taxonomic classification

-○ Pros : Applicable to asexual organisms and fossil organisms where biological species cannot be verified
+○ Advantage: can be applied to asexual organisms or fossil organisms where the biological species concept cannot be verified.

-○ Cons : Does not always reflect evolutionary independence.
+○ Disadvantage: does not always reflect evolutionary independence.

-○ Example : Estimating relationships when reconstructing the emergence and migration of ancestral humans
+Example: when inferring relatedness while reconstructing the emergence and migration routes of ancestral humans

-○ Groups organisms with the same evolutionary history using morphological and DNA sequence data
+○ Groups with the same evolutionary history, inferred from morphological data and DNA sequences, are regarded as the same species.

-○ Species with the same genetic characteristics that diverged from a common ancestor
+○ Species that diverged from a common ancestor and have the same genetic characteristics.

 ⑷ Mechanisms of Speciation